Explainer: What is Gender-Based Analysis Plus (GBA+)?

 What is GBA+?

 GBA+ is an essential analytical tool for developing effective and equitable policies, programs and legislation for diverse populations by identifying direct or indirect impacts of federal government initiatives on different sub-populations and subsequently taking steps to mitigate the negative impacts.
 GBA+ provides a mandated ‘gender lens’ through which sex and gendered impacts of federal government initiatives are to be evaluated and addressed.
 The ‘plus’ in GBA+ acknowledges that GBA goes beyond biological (sex) and socio-environmental (gender) differences [1].
 GBA+ incorporates a range of intersecting identity factors beyond sex and gender (namely ethnicity, race, religion, age, disability, geography, culture, income, sexual orientation, education, and language) which form and uphold overlapping and interdependent systems of privilege, discrimination and inequality [2].
 Therefore, the ‘plus’ in GBA+ essentially expands the ‘gender lens’ of GBA+ into a ‘vulnerability lens’ as it analyzes how a government initiative can have differential impacts on subpopulations based on their identity factors.
 GBA+ is especially important when considering that historically, federal government initiatives have been informed by a gender-blind approach, where the impact on sex, gender, and other identity factors were not understood or acknowledged in the development of policies, programs and legislation [3].
+Women and Gender Equality Canada has released a series of videos intended to increase public understanding of GBA+, including a step by step overview of the GBA+ process.

 WHEN’s commitment to GBA+